San Jose Motorcycle Accident Lawyer

 - Road Rash – When a biker is ejected from a motorcycle and flung across the concrete or asphalt, there is a risk for serious damage to the skin and possibly even the nerves.
 Depending on the thickness of your clothing, you could end up scraping away layers of skin, which could result in nerve damage.

-Don’t worry if you have what seems like an endless number of questions regarding your crash and how to get compensated.
-The truth is that you should, and the only way to get answers is to ask.
-We’ve provided a few in the section below, but if you’d like more information, please contact our office so that you can speak with a San Jose motorcycle accident lawyer.
+Do not worry if you have what seems like an endless number of questions regarding your motorcycle crash and injury compensation.
+The truth is that you should have questions, and the only way to get answers is to ask.

-Will it hurt my compensation if I wasn’t wearing a helmet during my motorcycle crash?
+Will it hurt my claim if I was not wearing a helmet during my motorcycle crash?

-Depending on your injuries, it could.
-If you suffered damage to your head, brain, or face, you might be viewed as partially responsible for not taking steps to protect yourself.
-This could reduce your potential financial award, but it’s unlikely to prevent you from seeking compensation completely.
+Depending on your injuries, the fact that you were not wearing a helmet could hurt your claim.
+If you suffered damage to your head, brain, or face, then you might be viewed as partially responsible for not taking steps to protect yourself.
+This could reduce your potential financial award, but it is unlikely to completely prevent you from seeking compensation.